Dr Michael Legaspi

 At my previous schools, I taught courses in a variety of fields: ethics (introductory), biblical studies (introduction to Old Testament; introduction to New Testament; wisdom literature; the Apocalypse of St John), and philosophy (introductory; existentialism; philosophy of religion; the philosophy of Bruce Lee).

-At SVOTS, I will offer courses principally in biblical Hebrew and Old Testament studies.
+At SVOTS, I offer courses principally in biblical Hebrew and Old Testament studies.
 My hope is to explore the embeddedness and resonance of Scripture in Orthodox Tradition, while also introducing students to the aims and methods of modern scholarly approaches.
-I also look forward to continued engagement with philosophical topics in courses that illuminate the intellectual-historical backgrounds of theology in ancient, medieval, and modern contexts.
+I also look forward to continued engagement with philosophical topics in courses that illuminate the intellectual-historical backgrounds of theology in ancient and modern contexts.